Tax Commissioner and Tax Assessors Office Located at:

 The County Board of Education, an elected body, establishes the annual budget for school purposes and then recommends their mill rate, which, with very few exceptions, must be levied for the school board by the county commissioner(s).

 The State Revenue Commissioner exercises general oversight of the entire ad valorem tax process.
-In addition, the State levies ad valorem tax each year in an amount which cannot exceed one-fourth of one mill (.00025).

 All property in Georgia is valued for ad valorem taxes based on its condition and use January 1.

 The Georgia Public Revenue Code provides property owners the opportunity to furnish relevant information about their property by completing the Real Property Tax Return.

 •you purchased property in the previous year

 •you made any changes during the previous year that would affect the value of your property

 •you wish to split or combine parcels